Onabe

-The term onabe refers to transgender men and trans-masculine non-binary people within Japan.
-Originating in the 1970s, onabe used to refer to a “maid servant," but later came to be used as a female counterpart for “okama,” a derogatory term for gay men and transgender women.
+Onabe (お鍋, おなべ, literally "cooking pan") is slang referring to transgender men and trans-masculine non-binary people within Japan.
+Originating in the 1970s, onabe used to refer to a "maid servant", but later came to be used as a female counterpart for okama, a derogatory term for gay men and transgender women.

 Historically, the definition of the word is disputed.

+Host culture

+The term onabe is often associated with host club culture.
+They act like normal host clubs targeted towards women and are paid to flirt, socialize and drink with woman patrons.
+These host clubs are called "onabe bars" or "nabe bars".